-(1) The address of each of the persons listed is c/o Pro-Pharmaceuticals, Inc., 189 Wells Avenue, Newton, MA 02459.

-(2) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission.
+- Less than 1%. - (1) The address of each of the persons listed is c/o Pro-Pharmaceuticals, Inc., 189 Wells Avenue, Newton, MA 02459. - Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission.
 In computing the number of shares owned by a person and the percentage ownership of that person, shares of common stock subject to options and warrants held by that person that are currently exercisable or exercisable within 60 days of April 12, 2004, are deemed outstanding.
 Such shares, however, are not deemed outstanding for the purposes of computing the percentage ownership of any other person.
-This table has been prepared based on 25,315,411 shares of common stock outstanding as of April 12, 2004.
+This table has been prepared based on 25,315,411 shares of common stock outstanding as of April 12, 2004. - (3) Includes 7,379 shares, as well as 3,500 shares issuable upon the exercise of an immediately exercisable share purchase warrant, all owned by Dr. Platt's wife, and as to which Dr. Platt disclaims beneficial ownership. - (4) Includes 31,100 shares owned by children of Mr. Czirr, as to which Mr. Czirr disclaims beneficial ownership.

-- (5) Includes 254,000 shares issuable upon the exercise of stock options.
-Also includes 50,000 shares issuable upon the exercise of an immediately exercisable share purchase warrant. - (6) Includes 4,500 shares issuable upon the exercise of stock options.
-Also includes 6,250 shares issuable upon the exercise of an immediately exercisable share purchase warrant. - (7) Includes 71,167 shares issuable upon the exercise of stock options.
+- Includes 254,000 shares issuable upon the exercise of stock options.
+Also includes 50,000 shares issuable upon the exercise of an immediately exercisable share purchase warrant. - Includes 4,500 shares issuable upon the exercise of stock options.
+Also includes 6,250 shares issuable upon the exercise of an immediately exercisable share purchase warrant. - Includes 71,167 shares issuable upon the exercise of stock options.
 Also includes 100,000 shares and 100,000 shares issuable upon the exercise of an immediately exercisable share purchase warrant, all owned by a limited liability company of which Mr. Smith is a member and the manager.
-Mr. Smith disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein. - (8) Represents shares issuable upon the exercise of stock options. - (9) Includes 51,354 shares issuable upon the exercise of stock options. - (10) Includes 42,000 shares and 82,000 shares issuable upon the exercise of immediately exercisable share purchase warrants, all owned by Mr. Rome's grandchildren, and as to which Mr. Rome disclaims beneficial ownership. - (11) Mr. Harney became Chief Financial Officer of Pro-Pharmaceuticals as of November 12, 2003.
+Mr. Smith disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein. - Represents shares issuable upon the exercise of stock options. - Includes 51,354 shares issuable upon the exercise of stock options. - (10)Includes 42,000 shares and 82,000 shares issuable upon the exercise of immediately exercisable share purchase warrants, all owned by Mr. Rome's grandchildren, and as to which Mr. Rome disclaims beneficial ownership. - (11)Mr. Harney became Chief Financial Officer of Pro-Pharmaceuticals as of November 12, 2003.